-In the not so distant past, being a movie enthusiast or a fan of binge-watching TV series episodes meant finding space in your home for a bulky video collection.
+Being a movie enthusiast or a fan of binge-watching TV series episodes meant finding space in your home for a bulky video collection in the not-so-distant past.
 This was somewhat tolerable once VHS tapes went out of fashion due to the much smaller DVD packaging.

-In 2020, there’s no need to own physical libraries of TV shows or movies.
-Most content you want to watch, you can google search and stream over the web almost instantly.
+In 2022, there’s no need to own physical libraries of TV shows or movies.
+Instead, you can google search and stream over the web almost instantly for most content you want to watch.

-While Fire TV Stick is produced by Amazon and Roku by ReplayTV, they both have similarities as well as differences.
+While Fire TV Stick is produced by Amazon and Roku by ReplayTV, they both have similarities and differences.
 In this MTM review, I detail the pros and cons of both products based on extensive research.

 Should I Buy a Firestick or a Roku?